 The third component is customer experience.

 It has been proven that engaged employees drive CX.
-According to Temkin Group, CX leaders have 60 percent more engaged employees than CX laggards.
+According to Qualtrics XM Institute, CX leaders have 60 percent more engaged employees than CX laggards.

 Only when you align culture, employee experience, and customer experience will you achieve growth and be able to sustain that growth.